Y. Goris (Yannicke)

 6500 HK NIJMEGEN

-Yannicke Goris is a PhD candidate in the political science department, supervised by Prof C. van Ham and Prof W. van Meurs.
-Her research examines the contestation over civic space in periods of democratic erosion.
+Yannicke Goris is a PhD candidate in the Department of Political Science, supervised by Prof. C. van Ham and Prof. W. van Meurs.
+Her interdisciplinary research explores how civic space is contested in different political contexts (autocracies and democracies), focusing on Poland and Spain.